miotke/andrewmiotke.com/resume.md

 Twitter: [@miotke](https://twitter.com/miotke)

-Andrew is a passionate and self taught programmer who has focused on Swift and iOS development over the last two and half years.
+Andrew is a passionate and self-taught programmer who has focused on Swift and iOS development over the last two and half years.
 While his passion lies in Swift, he has also received a certificate in Python programming to expand his knowledge of code.

 ## Skills
 ### Programming languages